moitrishm/moitrishm.github.io/content/authors/admin/_index.md

 website: ""
 ---

-I'm a PhD student at the Applied Mathematics Department at the University of California, Merced
+I'm a PhD student at the Applied Mathematics Department at UC Merced (Under Construction)